Rodeo action in The Natural State

 bareback riding and pole bending.

-Talented athletes take part in events ranging from open horse shows
+Talented athletes take part in a number of events, ranging from open horse shows

 Arkansas cowgirl rodeo royalty hold court over rodeos and parades.
 And,